Peter Sellers: 1960–1963: The Millionairess, Lolita, The Pink Panther, and divorce

 The Pink Panther was released in the UK in January 1964 and received a mixed reception from the critics, although Penelope Gilliatt, writing in The Observer, remarked that Sellers had a "flawless sense of mistiming" in a performance that was "one of the most delicate studies in accident-proneness since the silents".
 Despite the views of the critics, the film was one of the top ten grossing films of the year.
-The role earned Sellers a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy at the 22nd Golden Globe Awards, and for a Best British Actor award at the 18th British Academy Film Awards.
+The role earned Sellers a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy at the 22nd Golden Globe Awards and for a Best British Actor award at the 18th British Academy Film Awards.